laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-05-a/index.md

----
-abstract: 'The integration of information is essential to measure the exact 2D motion of a surface from both local ambiguous 1D motion produced by elongated edges and local non-ambiguous 2D motion from features such as corners, end-points or texture elements.
+---abstract: 'The integration of information is essential to measure the exact 2D motion of a surface from both local ambiguous 1D motion produced by elongated edges and local non-ambiguous 2D motion from features such as corners, end-points or texture elements.
 The dynamics of this motion integration shows a complex time course which